msalehisedeh/into-pipes/README.md

 # Welcome to InTo Pipes!

-Have you ever wanted to have a component that performs format operations on some values just by receiving meta data formatting rules?
+Have you ever wanted to have a component that transforms values into interactive objects just by receiving meta data formatting rules?
 This library provides few Angular4 pipes that are all used by a single **"InTo"** pipe component/directive.
 "InTo" will determine how the object value should be formatted.
-Moreover, you can format values into interactive objects and create components capable of editing and interaction... and it is all done JUST by passing few formatting rules to an "InTo" directive.
+Moreover, you can provide your own extenssions and it is all done JUST by passing few formatting rules to an "InTo" directive.

-**Please Note:** If you decide to use the "Into" pipe instead of the directive and flush the end result of your formatted data into html content of a node, you need to make sure you will pipe the result into sanitizeHtml.
+**Please Note:** If you decide to use the "Into" pipe instead of the directive, you need to make sure you will pipe the result into sanitizeHtml.

-You are definately welcome to add on additional pipes and formatting rules to this library and I will gladly incorporate your ideas **InTo** this project.
-Add your coments an requests through the link provided below.
+**Please Note:** When you create tags and insert them into DOM at runtime though InTo Pipes, angular will not be able to enforce CSS on the tags.
+In that case the workaround is to use **::ng-deep** in your CSS.
+For example, if img tage is created through image pipe under a DIV with class "something", then you need to declare attributes in `::ng-deep .something img{ }` in order to have control over img tag.

-Please don't mind the problem with font-awesome fonts on the live demo...
+You are definitely welcome to add on additional pipes and formatting rules to this library and I will gladly incorporate your ideas **InTo** this project.
+Add your comments an requests through the link provided below.

 [Live Demo](https://into-pipes.stackblitz.io) | [Source code](https://github.com/msalehisedeh/into-pipes) | [Comments/Requests](https://github.com/msalehisedeh/into-pipes/issues)

 # Version 1.3.3
 Added Video pipe...
-Now you can pipe a url into video tag.
+Now you can pipe a URL into video tag.

 ```javascript
 EXPORTS